averykhoo/recipes/in-progress/pasta-bolognese.md

 notes:

-* to do this in one pipeline: fry the soffrito in bacon fat, then add meat, then tomatoes, garlic, herbs, spices
+* to do this in one pan: fry the soffrito dry, render bacon, add meat, then tomatoes, garlic, herbs, spices
 * for lasagna: omit milk and nutmeg, and consider using more (maybe 2x?) tomatoes
+* any color of wine will work, but red gives the final sauce a nicer color